Not business as usual

 Just so you know: we are around to help out and are willing to serve.

 Let’s figure out things together, so that you can navigate the rapidly changing marketplace efficiently and with a learning mindset.

 So just reach out to us in case of queries.

-We proudly announce our international recognition as a leading law firm and internationally recognised practitioner in the recently published editions of major and independent global legal directories Chambers Europe, Acritas™ and The Legal 500 Series EMEA.
+We proudly announce our international ranking and recognition as a leading law firm in the recently published editions of major and independent global legal directories Chambers Europe, Acritas™ and The Legal 500 Series EMEA.

-In addition, Martijn van Broeckhuijsen, founder of Shearwaters, is a “highly recommended and leading lawyer” in the 2019 guide of Chambers and Partners featuring the best lawyers and law firms across Europe.
+In addition, our lawyer Martijn van Broeckhuijsen is a “highly recommended and leading lawyer” in the 2020 guide of Chambers and Partners featuring the best lawyers and law firms across Europe.
 Martijn has been recognised as such since 2014.
 Our co-head Maarten Vestering is a recently named Acritas™ star lawyer in a new global database of client nominated star lawyers (also featuring some of our friends at BakerMcKenzie, Linklaters and Kirkland & Ellis).

 “A bold presence, exceptional knowledge, and great to work with.
-He is able to adapt quite easily; you can put him in different situations and he is comfortable.”
+Able to adapt quite easily; you can put him in different situations and he is comfortable.”

 To learn more about Acritas™, Chambers and Partners and The Legal 500, please visit: